+Sample 1 - Access to School Building

+School Letterhead

+Date:

+To: Parents, Guardians and Commun nity Users of our School

+in door of the school and the access ramp inaccessible from (YYYY MM DD).

+A temporary ramp has been set up the school building: nat gives access to the door at the following end or side area of

+O East

+O West

+O South

+O North

+, have questions or concerns, please contact by calling

+Thank you,

+School Administrator Signature and I Name

+Sample 2 - Accessible Washroom

+Date:

-Sample 1 - Access to School Building (On School Letterhead) Date: To: Parents, Guardians and Community Users of our School Maintenance work will make the main door of the school and the access ramp inaccessible from (YYYY/MM/DD) to (YYYY/MM/DD).
-A temporary ramp has been set up that gives access to the door at the following end or side area of the school building: O East O West O South O North We regret this inconvenience.
-If you have questions or concerns, please contact (Name of contact) by calling (contact number) .
-Thank you, (School Administrator Signature and Name) Sample 2 - Accessible Washroom Date: To: Visitors to the Education Centre Our accessible washroom is out of service due to a broken water pipe.
-Repairs are underway and the washroom is expected to be usable again by tomorrow.
-In the interim, we have made arrangements for our visitors to use the accessible washroom at [123 Main Street], which is located [next door to our premises].
-We apologize for this inconvenience.
-Thank you, Name:, Division Manager of Facility Services - Maintenance Grand Erie District School Board
+To: Visitors to the Education Centre

+the washroom is expected to be usak ervice due to a broken water pipe.
+Repairs are underway and ble again by tomorrow.
+In the interim, we have made he accessible washroom at [123 Main Street], which is located logize for this inconvenience.

+Thank you,

+Name: , Division Manager of Facility Services - Maintenance

+Grand Erie District School Board